Bring Us Your Samples

-For Plant Problems: It's ideal for the specimen to be collected just before it is brought into the helpline.
-If that's not possible, store the specimen in the refrigerator until you can bring it in.
+For Plant Problems: It is ideal for the specimen to be collected just before it is brought to a Helpline office.
+If that is not possible, store the specimen in the refrigerator in the interim.

-Select a specimen showing distinct disease or insect symptoms.
-Include plant parts to show various stages of the problem with diseased and healthy plant tissue for comparison.
+Select a specimen that shows evidence of disease or insect symptoms.
+Include plant parts that show various stages of the problem, including diseased and healthy plant tissue for comparison.

-For Plant Identification: Collect as many parts of the plant including flowers and leaves attached to the stems, and any fruit or berries.
+For Plant Identification: Collect as many parts of the plant as possible, including flowers and leaves attached to the stems, and any fruit or berries.
 Flowers are especially crucial in plant and weed identification.
-If submitting a root specimen, place it in a paper bag separate from any other plant specimens.
-Dig roots carefully; don't pull as diseased roots are fragile.
+If you are submitting a root specimen, place it in a paper bag that is separate from any other plant specimen.
+Dig roots carefully and do not pull with force, as diseased roots are fragile.

-For Pest Identification: Handle the insects gently as to not damage them.
-Also include any leaves with evidence of damage caused by the insect.
+For Pest Identification: Handle insects gently so that they are not damaged.
+Also include any leaves that show evidence of damage that you believe is caused by the insect.